 "I can see my rainbow calling me through the misty breeze of my waterfall." - Jimi Hendrix

 If you are new to the site, visiting my PBase galleries from time to time might give you ideas of other places to visit in the area.
 Some of the spots I visit and shoot don't have waterfalls, so the info isn't posted on my main site here.
 Most of the images in those galleries are from western North Carolina, the Great Smoky Mountain National Park, and upstate South Carolina.
-The main gallery is here.
-Then click on any of the other galleries.
-If you are planning a visit to the area, click a previous year's gallery and find the dates you will be here and see what I was up to at that time.
-The pictures are in chronological order, so you'll have to click different pages to find the dates you need.
-I also have galleries for the wildflowers, mushrooms, and other things I have seen while out and about.
-I had started galleries for my 2011 and 2012 trips and adventures, but have been too busy to keep them updated.
-In 2010, I met a wonderful lady on a camping trip in Cades Cove.
-We were both on solo camping/photography trips, met in the campground and hit it off immediately.
-We have since married and have bought a house, so that's been keeping me very busy.
-That's us at Moore Cove Falls in the above picture :)
+The main gallery is here, then click on any of the other galleries for the pictures.
+I have galleries for the wildflowers, mushrooms, birds, and other things I have seen while out and about, plus galleries from other national parks and areas I have visited.

 All updates to the site are listed below so you can tell if anything has changed and if there is a link, it will take you right to the new stuff.
 I really appreciate all the nice emails I've received saying how much you enjoy the photos and info, or how the site brings back old memories of visiting or living in the mountains.
 This site has grown tremendously in the past year and unfortunately I don't have the time to respond to all of them.
 I do read them all and do the best I can.
-If someone would send me about a million $$$ I could probably quit my job and devote more time to updates and answering emails.
 Thanks for visiting!

 Upper Catawba Falls